 *A person is considered a doctor if they are a licensed medical doctor, a doctor of osteopathy, or a licensed clinical psychologist.

 Once the Center for Global Engagement has received this information, your request will be considered.

 - This process is to seek immigration permission to take less than a full course load.
-You are also responsible for requesting the course withdrawal from Academic Services in the Colonial Hub, and are subject to all RMU policies regarding student withdrawals.
+You are also responsible for requesting the course withdrawal from Academic Services and are subject to all RMU policies regarding student withdrawals.

 - Receiving permission to take a Medical Reduced Course Load from the Center for Global Engagement does not in any way suggest that RMU will approve your withdrawal request.

 - Please be aware that you will still be charged for the tuition for any class you withdraw from, unless otherwise noted here.

 - Approval is good for one semester and then must be renewed.